Colorado Avalanche: Decline (2010–2017)

 After a disappointing 2012–13 season which saw the Colorado Avalanche finish 15th in the Conference and 29th overall in the League, it was announced on April 28, 2013, that head coach Joe Sacco had been relieved of his duties.
-On May 10, it was announced that former long-time Avalanche captain and Hockey Hall of Famer Joe Sakic would be named Executive Vice President of hockey operations, overseeing all matters involving hockey personnel.
-It was also announced that Josh Kroenke, son of owner Stan Kroenke, was named President of the Avalanche, succeeding Pierre Lacroix.
-On May 23, Patrick Roy returned to the Avalanche as head coach and Vice President of hockey operations.
+On May 10, it was announced that former long-time Avalanche captain and Hockey Hall of Famer Joe Sakic would be named executive vice president of hockey operations, overseeing all matters involving hockey personnel.
+It was also announced that Josh Kroenke, son of owner Stan Kroenke, was named president of the Avalanche, succeeding Pierre Lacroix.
+On May 23, Patrick Roy returned to the Avalanche as head coach and vice president of hockey operations.
 Although Sherman retained his role as general manager, he was largely reduced to an advisory role.
 Roy and Sakic shared most of the duties held by a general manager on most other NHL teams, though Sakic had the final say on hockey matters.
 The Avalanche held the top overall pick in the 2013 NHL draft, which they used to draft Nathan MacKinnon, who had previously played against the team that Patrick Roy had coached in the Quebec Major Junior Hockey League (QMJHL).

 Under Roy, in 2013–14, the Avalanche returned to the playoffs, finishing first in the Central Division and second in the Western Conference, but would lose a seven-game series to the Minnesota Wild in the first round.
 Nonetheless, for his outstanding job as a first-year coach, Roy won the Jack Adams Award for the NHL's top coaching honors.

-Just prior to the start of the 2014–15 season, Sakic was given the title of general manager while Sherman was demoted to assistant GM, formalizing the de facto arrangement that had been in place since 2013.
+Just prior to the start of the 2014–15 season, Sakic was given the title of general manager while Sherman was demoted to assistant general manager, formalizing the de facto arrangement that had been in place since 2013.
 Despite the front office changes, the Avalanche failed to qualify for the 2015 playoffs after finishing with a record of 39–31–12, resulting in a seventh-place finish in the Central Division.

 After failing to qualify for the playoffs again following the 2015–16 season, Roy resigned his posts on August 11, 2016.